 Thereafter no further cards shall be dealt until the set of cards used in the round has been replaced or reshuffled.

-11.3 Notwithstanding rule 11.2, where the game has been conducted in accordance with Dealing Style B during a shoe, at the end of the last round of the shoe any remaining cards shall be removed from the card shoe and placed, together with the cards in the discard rack or container, in a container which shall be removed from the table.
+11.3 Notwithstanding rule 11.2, where the game has been conducted in accordance with Dealing Style B or Style D during a shoe, at the end of the last round of the shoe any remaining cards shall be removed from the card shoe and placed, together with the cards in the discard rack or container, in a container which shall be removed from the table.
 The game shall continue with new cards, which may be pre-shuffled if they are accepted into the game as such by the players.

 11A Perfect Pair Wagers